WeatherElectric/TheLibraryElectric/README.md

   Once destroyed it unfreezes everything to make sure that if you despawn the trigger, anything you froze gets unfrozen.

-* KinematicRB

-   A dummy component to mark what is already kinematic.

 * DoNotFreeze

   Prevents FreezeRigidbodies from freezing the object.
 Must be on the same object as the rigidbody.